Researching a property

 - the property's development potential

-- what approvals would be required for common residential and business projects.
+- approvals required for common residential and business projects.

-If you can’t find the flood risk information you are looking for, you can contact Council on 3403 8888 for advice specific to your situation.
+You can phone Council on 3403 8888 for help and advice specific to your situation.

 Advice in writing